johanvanhelden/dockerhero-php-7.3-fpm/README.md

 (note: your username is used, not your email address).

 ```
-$ docker build ./ --tag johanvanhelden/dockerhero-workspace:TAG
+$ docker build ./ --tag johanvanhelden/dockerhero-php-7.3-fpm:TAG
-$ docker push johanvanhelden/dockerhero-workspace:TAG
+$ docker push johanvanhelden/dockerhero-php-7.3-fpm:TAG
 ```

 Replace `TAG` with the tag you are working on.

-Only tag and push this one once you know there are no issues with the current build!
+## Development

+If you want to test a new feature, create a new tag for it.
+This way, it can not introduce issues in the production image if something is not working properly.

+Once it works, delete the custom tag and introduce it into `latest`

 ## Testing the image locally